-Our President and CEO, Santiago “Jimmy” Mellado, shares an Easter message that is relevant not just to children living in poverty on this one day, but to each one of us every day!
+Our President and CEO, Santiago “Jimmy” Mellado, shares an inspiring Easter message about hope that is relevant not just to children living in poverty on this one day, but to each one of us every day!

 Hope is a fragile but powerful force.
 You know this to be true.
 When you have hope, no challenge seems too great.
 When you don’t, even the smallest task becomes overwhelming.
 It all goes dark.